-My husband, Jack, is a native Tennessean, and I have two step-daughters, Sarah and Hannah, 7th and 4th grades, respectively.
 I am an avid sports fan and grew up watching the Oakland A's and Raiders during their glory years.
-I was privileged - though didn't know it then - to attend both World Series and NFL playoff games in Oakland.
-My husband is a UT grad and we make the trek to Knoxville to cheer on the Vols (though the Pac-10 will always be first in my heart - GO COUGS!)
-We are also Nashville Predators' fans, attend the symphony and theater, and enjoy traveling and visiting historic sites.
+I was privileged - though didn't know it then - to attend World Series and NFL playoff games in Oakland.
+My husband is a Tennessee grad and we regularly travel to Knoxville to cheer on the Vols (though the Pac-12 will always be first in my heart - GO COUGS!)
+We have two “almost-grown” daughters and are very involved in their interests and activities, attend the symphony and theater as often as time permits, and enjoy traveling, and particularly visiting historic sites.

 I love history - and have since I was a little girl.
 I love teaching history and helping students understand there is much more to its study than the memorization of names and dates.
-My goal is for students to understand the world around them - and the best way to do that is to study the history of a particular place or people.
+My goal is for students to understand the world around them - and the best way to do that is to study history.
 "Understanding" doesn't necessarily mean "agreeing with" - a hard lesson for students to learn, but once they do - the world is their oyster!
 As the great philosopher Aristotle wrote, "It is the mark of an educated mind to be able to entertain a thought without accepting it."
 Think about it - and take a history class!!